tohidrupok/real-estate-platform/README.md

 <!-- # Real Estate Platform 🏠

-A modern web-based real estate platform for listing and browsing properties.
+A modern web-based real estate platform for listing and browsing properties .

 ## 🔧 Features